MaxReinerFullStack/Improve_Optical_Image_recognition_with_Tesseract/README.md

-Using Tesseract, you can convert any kind of photographed newspaper article into plain digitized text.
+Using Tesseract, you can digitize any kind of image containing printed text.

-You can do this very fast using a smartphone, or a low dpi scanner or camera with a lower resolution.
+You can do this very fast a low dpi scanner or camera with a lower resolution.

 Your computer will use lots of RAM for the conversion process into a black white image anyway.